israman30/Israel-Portfolio/README.md

 # Tip-Calculator

-> Calculate your tip, selecting the bill amount the application will give you a detail of how much you tip, the total amount of your tip and the original bill.
-Save the bill for future reference then delete on your need. 💵
+> Effortlessly compute your tip by inputting the bill amount.
+The application provides a breakdown of your tip amount, the total payment including the tip, and the initial bill.
+You can even save the bill for later reference and delete it as needed.

 > Android version, coming soon.. 📲